Did you know many behavior changes in older dogs are the result of a medical condition?

 Here is a very important fact – your dog’s anxiety starts long before you leave the house!

-We’re so used to the routine we have when leaving, and we don’t think about all the cues we’re giving off that our dogs witness.
+We’re so used to our routine when leaving, and we don’t think about all the cues we’re giving off that our dogs witness.

-Where or how we put our coat on, in which order we pick up our purse and keys etc.… Your dog recognizes the signs even before you start, and panic starts to set in.
+Where or how we put our coat on, in which order we pick up our purse and keys, etc.

-Then factor in how many people go over to the dog, give him a hug and kiss (even pick her up like a baby like one of my neighbors does), and plain make a fuss.
+Then, factor in how many people go over to the dog, give them a hug and kiss (even pick them up like a baby, as one of my neighbors does), and plain make a fuss.

 When they come home, they do the same thing again.

-- Change the order you do things – For example, if you normally grab your coat and go, put it on and sit on the couch for a minute.
+- Change the order you do things.
+For example, if you usually grab your coat and go, put it on, and sit on the couch for a minute.

-- Be sure you give your dog lots of exercises before you go out.
+- Be sure you give your dog lots of exercise before you go out.

 - How about playing some relaxing music…on low.
 Through a Dog’s Ear is one you should seriously consider.